WICG/ua-client-hints/README.md

 hard to distinguish between a less-popular browser's truthful brand name and a more-popular browser's arbitrary GREASE.
-Since the less-popular browser may include several popular brand names for compatibility purposes, its users will likely be bucketted as using the more-popular one if this approach is taken, leading to distorted views of usage share that favour already-popular browsers and with less-popular browsers possibly never gaining any visibility.
+Since the less-popular browser may include several popular brand names for compatibility purposes, its users will likely be bucketed as using the more-popular one if this approach is taken, leading to distorted views of usage share that favour already-popular browsers and with less-popular browsers possibly never gaining any visibility.